bglarkin/tidyverse_intro/tidyverse_intro.md

 -   You will need to load the `tidyverse` library (after installing the package if necessary)
+-   With this script loaded in RStudio, choose File&gt;Compile Report to render the document (if you want)

 ## Transform a messy data frame into a tidy tibble